Diversity in Lyman Continuum Escape at $z\sim0.3$ Revealed by WISE Infrared Observations: Results

 \subsection{Infrared detection versus O32}

-We assess the ISM ionization state using O32 for both the IR‑detected and IR‑undetected systems.
+We assess the ISM ionization state using O32 for both the IR‑detected and IR--ndetected systems.
 Within the strong LyC leakers, the two subsamples exhibit a clear and systematic difference in O32.
-IR-undetected strong leakers preferentially exhibit higher O32 values, whereas IR-detected strong leakers occupy a regime of comparatively lower O32 (Figure \ref{fig:box_plot}, bottom).
-The median O32 of the IR-undetected subsample is higher by $\Delta$O32 $\approx9.6$ (Table \ref{tab:IR_comparison}).
-The permutation test yields a median difference of $-9.56$, with a permutation $p$-value of $0.002$, indicating that the observed difference is highly unlikely to arise by chance.
-A bootstrap analysis gives a consistent median difference of $-9.70$, with a 95\% confidence interval of $[-12.82,\,-3.82]$.
-Both tests therefore show that the difference between the two subsamples is statistically significant.
+IR-undetected strong leakers preferentially exhibit higher O32 values, whereas IR-detected strong leakers occupy a regime of comparatively lower O32 (Figure \ref{fig:box_plot} \textbf{(b)}). \textbf{The median O32 of the IR-undetected strong leakers is higher by $\Delta$O32 $\approx10.11\pm2.28$} than that of IR-detected strong leakers (Table \ref{tab:IR_comparison}). \textbf{We assess the significance using a permutation test \citep[e.g.,][]{good2005}.
+Specifically, we randomly shuffle all data points in the two subsamples 50000 times and recompute the median difference for each permutation.
+The $p$-value is estimated as the fraction of permutations with a median difference greater than the observed one.
+The test yields a $p$-value of $0.01$, indicating that the observed difference is unlikely to arise by chance.} A bootstrap analysis gives a consistent median difference of \textbf{$-9.94\pm2.75$}, with a 95\% confidence interval of \textbf{(-15.20, -4.85)}.
+Both tests show that the difference between the two subsamples is statistically significant.

 While our sample has been pre-screened via optical spectroscopy to exclude AGN contamination, obscured AGN activity remains possible.
-Using WISE color-color criteria \citep{Stern2012}, we identify one IR-detected strong leaker, J1442-0209, at the edge of the AGN selection region.
-This source exhibits the highest O32 ratio ($\sim$9.16) among the IR-detected strong leakers.
-If we remove this source from our sample, the difference between the two subsamples would be further enhanced.
+Using WISE color-color criteria \citep{Stern2012}, we identify one IR-detected strong leaker, J1442-0209, at the edge of the AGN selection region. \textbf{This source exhibits the second highest O32 ratio ($\sim6.47\pm0.57$) among the IR-detected strong leakers.} If we remove this source from our sample, the difference between the two subsamples would be further enhanced.